jonandel/ha-hildebrandglow-dcc/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Particularly if you are using gas and electricity monitoring.

 **Version**
 What version of the integration and what version of Home Assistant are you running?